adstuart/azure-privatelink-dns-microhack/README.md

 - You are now using Azure Private Link to access your SQL server alongside the use of a custom DNS server inside of Azure.
 DNS requests from your client VM within the Spoke VNet are being sent via the Microsoft Windows Server inside of your Hub VNet.
 This server is configured to send all unknown requests to Azure DNS.

-# Challenge 6 : Use Private Link to access an Azure SQL database over a Private Hybrid Connection
+# Challenge 6 : Use Private Link to access an Azure SQL Server over a Private Hybrid Connection

 ### Goal